Menu Icon

 Are Klinefelter males sterile?

-Infertility is common with KS because, in most cases, a male with this condition is azoospermic, meaning there is no sperm in their ejaculate.
-This does not, however, mean that all people with KS do not have sperm.
+Male infertility is common with Klinefelter syndrome because, in most cases, a male with this condition is azoospermic, meaning there is no sperm in their ejaculate.
+However, it does not mean that all people with Klinefelter syndrome do not have sperm.

-A small study published in the Journal of Endocrinological Investigation found that seven of 84 (8.3 percent) men with KS had sperm in their ejaculate.xxi In addition, 24 of the subjects underwent testicular sperm extraction (TESE), and successful sperm recovery was possible in nine of these individuals (37.5 percent).xxii When analyzing the sperm retrieved, they observed a higher percentage of chromosomally abnormal (aneuploid) sperm compared to males with non-genetic infertility.
-The aneuploid sperm mainly had sex chromosome disomy,xxiii meaning that they had an extra sex chromosome (i.e., XY or XX, whereas normal sperm have only one X or one Y chromosome).xxiv
+A small study published in the Journal of Endocrinological Investigation found that seven of 84 males with Klinefelter syndrome had sperm in their ejaculate.xxi In addition, 24 of the subjects underwent testicular sperm extraction (TESE), and successful sperm recovery was possible in nine of these individuals (37.5 percent).xxii When analyzing the sperm retrieved, the researchers observed a higher percentage of chromosomally abnormal (aneuploid) sperm compared to males with non-genetic causes of infertility.
+The aneuploid sperm mainly had sex chromosome disomy, meaning that they had an extra sex chromosome (i.e., XY or XX, whereas normal sperm have only one X or one Y chromosome).xxiii

-At the same time, other studies have shown that as many as 50 percent of men with KS may have sperm that can be retrieved.xxv Given that sperm can be recovered in many individuals with KS, the scientific community does not consider those with KS to necessarily be sterile.xxvi Regardless of the variance in sperm recovery rates, the rate of infertility in KS is 97 percent without intervention.xxvii
+At the same time, other studies have shown that as many as 50 percent of people with KS may have sperm that can be retrieved.xxiv Given that sperm can be recovered in many individuals with KS, the scientific community does not consider males with KS to necessarily be sterile.xxv Without interventions such as sperm extraction, however, the rate of infertility in KS is above 95 percent.xxvi

-Procedures such as TESE in combination with intracytoplasmic sperm injection (ICSI), which involves injecting a carefully selected sperm directly into the egg for in vitro fertilization (IVF), can be effective in some cases.xxviii In a small study of 68 males with non-mosaic KS, sperm was retrieved in 45 males (66 percent) using microdissection TESE.
+Procedures such as TESE in combination with intracytoplasmic sperm injection (ICSI) — which involves injecting a carefully selected sperm directly into the egg for in vitro fertilization (IVF) — can be effective interventions in some cases.xxvii In a small study of 68 males with non-mosaic KS, sperm was retrieved in 45 males (66 percent) using a procedure called microdissection TESE.
 The subjects with low testosterone levels also received hormone therapy.
-For the 45 individuals with sperm recovered, it was used for IVF and the pregnancy rate was 57 percent, with a live birth rate of 45 percent.xxix
+For the 45 individuals with sperm recovered, the pregnancy rate following IVF using that sperm was 57 percent, with a live birth rate of 45 percent.xxviii

-For comparison, according to the Centers for Disease Control and Prevention (CDC), the live birth rate per IVF cycle in the general population (female patients under 35yr) was around 52 percent in 2018.xxx
+For comparison, according to the Centers for Disease Control and Prevention (CDC), the live birth rate per IVF cycle in the general population of female patients under 35 years old was around 52 percent in 2018.xxix

 What are the treatment options, and how successful are they?

-Treatment of KS depends mostly on the age at which KS is first diagnosed.
-When doctors diagnose KS during prepubescence, interventions generally involve extra support for learning and social development.
-Testosterone replacement therapy at this age is controversial but might be considered.xxxi A child should always see an endocrinologist before testosterone therapy is considered.
+Treatment of Klinefelter syndrome depends mostly on the age at which KS is first diagnosed.
+When doctors diagnose Klinefelter syndrome before puberty, interventions generally involve extra support for learning and social development.
+Testosterone replacement therapy at this age is controversial but might be considered.xxx A child should always see an endocrinologist before testosterone therapy is prescribed.

-It has long been believed that men with KS could not use their own sperm for the purposes of conception, but the development of TESE/ICSI is changing fertility outcomes for many people trying to conceive.
-A study published in the Journal of Clinical Endocrinology & Metabolism found that sperm retrieval was successful approximately 50 percent of the time.xxxiv The success of the sperm retrieval procedure did not decline with age of the male patient, although the oldest participant in the study was 39yr of age.
-Previous testosterone treatment did not appear to influence the numbers.
-This is good news for those males who may be getting this diagnosis during adulthood.
-In this study, the testicular sperm was frozen (cryopreserved) for future potential use in IVF with ICSI.
+It has long been believed that males with Klinefelter syndrome could not use their own sperm for the purposes of conception, but the development of TESE and ICSI is changing fertility outcomes for many people trying to conceive.
+A study published in the Journal of Clinical Endocrinology & Metabolism found that sperm retrieval was successful approximately 50 percent of the time.xxxiii The success of the sperm retrieval procedure did not decline with age of the male patient, although the oldest participant in the study was 39 years old.
+Previous testosterone treatment did not appear to influence the outcomes.
+It is good news for those first diagnosed during adulthood.
+In this study, the testicular sperm was frozen (cryopreserved) for potential future use in IVF with ICSI.

 What are the other Klinefelter syndrome risks or complications?

-As seen in the symptoms of KS listed previously, those with KS are at greater risk of several health conditions that could impact both quality of life and life expectancy.
+As seen in the symptoms of Klinefelter syndrome listed above, individuals with Klinefelter syndrome are at greater risk of several health conditions that could impact both quality of life and life expectancy.

-Those with KS are also at greater risk of cardiovascular disease.
-They may develop dyslipidemia (changes in blood fats, such as high total cholesterol or low HD).xxxv There is currently no solid evidence that testosterone supplementation reduces these cardiovascular risks.
+People with Klinefelter syndrome are also at greater risk of cardiovascular disease.
+They may develop dyslipidemia (changes in blood fats, such as high total cholesterol or low HDL cholesterol).xxxiv There is currently no solid evidence that testosterone supplementation reduces these cardiovascular risks.
 However, hormone therapy can reduce blood pressure, which may reduce the impact of other cardiovascular disease symptoms.

-Those with Klinefelter may also face an increased risk of bone fractures, directly related to poor muscle tone and decreased bone density associated with the condition.
-Vitamin D treatment plus testosterone supplementation can increase bone density, according to research.xxxvi One controlled study included 127 nonmosaic Klinefelter patients and 60 age-matched control subjects.
-The study found that Vitamin D levels and bone density levels were significantly lower in those with KS.
-More of the participants in the KS group with low D levels also had osteopenia or osteoporosis when compared to those with normal Vitamin D levels.
-The study found that supplementation with Vitamin D plus testosterone increased bone density by 12.5 percent, but testosterone treatment alone did not.
+Individuals with Klinefelter syndrome may also face an increased risk of bone fractures, directly related to poor muscle tone and decreased bone density associated with the condition.
+Vitamin D treatment plus testosterone supplementation can increase bone density, according to research.xxxv One controlled study included 127 non-mosaic Klinefelter patients and 60 age-matched control subjects.
+The study found that vitamin D levels and bone density levels were significantly lower in patients with Klinefelter syndrome.
+More of the participants in the Klinefelter syndrome group with low vitamin D levels also had osteopenia or osteoporosis when compared to patients with normal vitamin D levels.
+The study found that supplementation with vitamin D plus testosterone increased bone density by 12.5 percent, but testosterone treatment alone did not.

-As for life expectancy, men with KS have an increased risk of early mortality from complications related to the above risks.
-This may result in a median loss of 10.4 years compared to men without the condition.xxxvii However, multiple other studies have shown that testosterone can improve the health of those with KS, as well as reduce the risk of dying.xxxviii Hence, as always, it is important to recognize that lifestyle and medical interventions can improve the outcomes for men with this condition.
+Males with Klinefelter syndrome have an increased risk of early mortality from complications related to the above risks.xxxvi The condition may result in a median loss of 10.4 years compared to males without the condition.xxxvii However, multiple other studies have shown that testosterone can improve the health of people with KS, as well as reduce the risk of death.xxxviii Hence, it is important to recognize that lifestyle and medical interventions can improve the outcomes for males with this condition.

 Conclusion

-While Klinefelter syndrome in men can have a number of side effects and symptoms in addition to an impact on male fertility, there are treatment options available that mean that someone with this condition is not necessarily unable to have children and can modify some of the disease’s effects.
+Klinefelter syndrome can have a number of side effects and symptoms, in addition to an impact on male fertility.
+However, there are treatment options available, which mean that someone with this condition is not necessarily unable to have children and can modify some of the medical condition’s effects.

-If a person suspects he may have KS, he should speak with his doctor.
-If a diagnosis is made, some lifestyle changes and medical intervention can reduce the impact of the condition on his life.
+If a person suspects they may have Klinefelter syndrome, they should speak with their doctor.
+If they are diagnosed, lifestyle changes, and medical intervention can reduce the impact of the condition.

 i Bonomi, M., et al. (2016).
 Klinefelter syndrome (KS): Genetics, clinical phenotype and hypogonadism.
 Journal of Endocrinological Investigation, 40(2), 123-134. https://doi.org/10.1007/s40618-016-0541-6